StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 All taxi drivers in Vancouver should know where English Bay is.
 If you need directions, then I would recommend just going to the corner of Davie street and Denman street.
 You can see the water of English Bay from there.

-All parking anywhere near English Bay is pay parking, i.e. There is NO FREE PARKING nearby English Bay.
+All parking anywhere near English Bay is pay parking, i.e. There is NO FREE PARKING near English Bay.
 There are a couple of parking lots right on English Bay along Beach Avenue between Bute street and Denman St. There is very limited 2 hour parking on some streets in the West End neighbourhood.
 There are a few parking lots just off of Denman street.
 Also, there is a large parking lot just inside Stanley Park next to the English Bay Tennis Courts.

 To get from English Bay to Granville Island during the day you can take the False Creek Ferry from it's dock at the foot of Thurlow Street at Sunset Beach.
 It is a short ferry ride across False Creek to Granville Island.